TraGicCode/modulesync_configs/README.md

 # NOTE
 If you have posh-git and Win32-OpenSSH Installed they will fight and not use the same version of ssh-agent and ssh-add.
 Also be sure to start-sshagent if using posh git

+If you don't have ssh setup with git simply do the following bundle exec msync update -f vscode --noop --git-base=https://github.com/

 # Deleting a file in a module repo that is in the module_sync config repo
 Managing files may mean removing files.
 You can ensure a file is absent by marking it "delete".
 This is useful for purging nodesets.